 Meet the Innovators

-Five new teams were selected in December 2017 for the second cohort of innovators.
-In January 2018, the teams attended the first of two workshops to learn how to apply design thinking to their challenge.
+Five teams were selected in December 2017 for the second cohort of innovators.
+In January and April 2018, the teams attended workshops to learn how to apply design thinking to their challenge.
 Below are descriptions of the teams, including the “How might we…?”
-(HMW) questions that will guide their work:
+(HMW) questions that guide their work:

 Team: Lyndsey Benson (University of Washington, Department of Obstetrics and Gynecology), Lily Alexander (University of Washington, Department of Global Health), Kyle Witt (University of Washington, Department of Human Centered Design and Engineering)

 HMW: How might we better increase accessibility to emergency contraception for low-income teens in urban areas?

 Team: Tina Gray (Capacity Builders, Inc.), Errin Smith (Capacity Builders, Inc.), Eudora Redhouse (Capacity Builders, Inc.)

 Population: Dine (Navajo) teens

 Location: Navajo Nation in New Mexico and Arizona

 HMW: How might we bring medically-accurate, culturally-appropriate, cost-effective and realistically sustainable adolescent sexual health information to the rural and underserved youth of the Navajo Nation?